n-young/cz/content/engineering/cad.md

 # Miscellaneous CAD

-## CADing a Car: Lamborghini Aventador
+## Modeling a Car: Lamborghini Aventador

 I've always wondered how cars are 3D modeled -- the complex and curvilinear surfaces were a mystery to me.
 During Summer 2021, I decided to finally jump in and learn how to CAD a car.